ChetaNMahipaL/MERN-Project-Greddit/README.md

 ## Overview

-Gredit is a MERN (MongoDB, Express.js, React, Node.js) stack application inspired by Reddit.
+Greddit is a MERN (MongoDB, Express.js, React, Node.js) stack application inspired by Reddit.
 It includes features such as user authentication, post creation, commenting, upvoting/downvoting, and more.
 The application is containerized using Docker for easy deployment and scaling.

 ## Features